CyberTrackerConservation/ctdoc/_pages/xlsform/tutorial-0.md

 Visit the [Download page]({{ site.baseurl }}/xlsform/download) and follow the instructions to install and launch CyberTracker.

 ### 3. Install a project
-Connect to the form in CyberTracker and try it out.
-This is the flow in KoBoToolbox, but it is similar for other providers.
+Download the form in CyberTracker by using the **Connect** page.
+The following is the flow using KoBoToolbox, but it is very similar for other providers.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/xlsform/tutorial-0a.png" /></td>